khaledhasanmilu/Complete-C-Programming/README.md

 ## 📖 Introduction

 C is a powerful general-purpose programming language that has been widely used for system and application software development.
-This repository aims to cover all essential aspects of C programming, from basic syntax to advanced topics.
+This repository aims to cover all essential aspects of C programming, from basic syntax to advanced topics..

 ## 🚀 Getting Started